• Trail Home

 https://maps.app.goo.gl/xDSUVvu4Q4RC7Z5f9

 Currently a vacant building, this was once a convenience store that was converted into a bar called The Keg here in 1972.
-From July 20 through Aug.
-11, 1973, there was a residency by Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench), which had recorded "Up In Mississippi" and "Cause Is Understood" as a demo 45.
+From July 30 through Aug.
+11, 1973, there was a 12-night residency by Mudcrutch (with future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench), which had recorded "Up In Mississippi" and "Cause Is Understood" as a demo 45.
 Both songs were on their set lists.

 Joining Mudcrutch was Road Turkey (with future Heartbreaker Stan Lynch, along with Marty Jourard, later in the Motels).
 The two bands performed alternating nightly sets from 9 p.m. to 1 a.m., Monday through Saturday.